rafalsoja/Korniszon/README.md

 # Korniszon – Minimum Viable Product (MVP)

-This project is a web-based, self-hosted Minecraft mod server manager, built on **Docker** container architecture and the **Modrinth API**.
+This project is a web-based, self-hosted Minecraft mod server manager, built on **Docker** containers, with future support for custom modpack creation via Modrinth API.

 ---